faester/Jppol.Auth.LoginExample/README.md

-= NOT A REFERENCE IMPLEMENTATION =
+# NOT A REFERENCE IMPLEMENTATION

-Everything in this repo is wrong and innately insecure.
+Everything in this repo is *wrong* and innately *insecure*

 It could however be used for demonstrating aspects of the login flow.